-Fortunately, Microsoft Azure Active Directory offers single sign-on (SSO) allowing your users to access all their apps with a unique identifier.
+Fortunately, Microsoft Entra ID offers single sign-on (SSO) allowing your users to access all their apps with a unique identifier.

 Users no longer need to sign in to each app they’re using one by one and memorize multiple combinations of usernames and passwords.